bjornmeansbear/lectureScripts/ASustainableDesigner.md

 ## What Does Sustainable Graphic Design Look Like?

 It's normal to talk about constructivists, modernists, conceptual minimalists, etc.; and know these as novel visual styles for their time and space.
-The avant garde visuals from these movements resulted from different ways of thinking.
+Avant garde visuals from these movements resulted from different ways of thinking.
 Modernism (for instance) was not about style for style’s sake, but style illuminating a novel theoretical position; style that was arrived at from a thought process, from a set of values, or from hypothesizing and experimenting.

 If "sustainability" requires different ways of thinking (some new, & also, returning to old ways!?), shouldn’t it carry with it some kind of new style (and/or reuse old ones!?)?
 We need a new new (or a new old; or an old remixed new???).
 Shouldn't there be something different aesthetically about sustainability?
 Designing for the welfare of all life is certainly a different mindset from designing for the corporate marketplace... do these things need to then look different?